desenvolvedorIcotrade/App.bot/blog/_posts/2017-09-29-ruby-dependencies-with-a-git-source.md

 **Update:** Dependabot can now update dependencies that use version-like git tags, too!
-If you're using tags like `v0.11.0` in your Gemfile then you can expect Dependabot to start updating those tags to the latest version.
+If you're using tags like `v0.11.0` in your Gemfile then you can expect Dependabot to start updating them.

 [feedback-request]: https://github.com/dependabot/feedback/issues/23
 [feedback-link]: https://github.com/dependabot/feedback